qpliu/esolang/necksheen/README.md

 A send statement evaluates the expression and sends the result to the queue.
 If the queue is closed for sending and the loop is specified, the loop is executed.
-The queue identifier is also the loop identifier in the body of the loop.
+The loop is unnamed, so if a named `break` or a named `continue` is needed, a nested named loop should be used.
+The loop cannot have the name of the queue when in the body of a fork statement that declares the queue, since the loop in the fork has that name.

 Expressions
 -----------